sagemath/trac_to_gh/Issue 9466.md

 # Issue 9466: square root with all=True should not return ValueError but empty list

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9466

 Original creator: mstreng